-- 1. The process used to identify and formally recognise Character Retention Areas and Heritage Areas; - 2.
-The identification and listing of development standards which will be used in assessing all development applications for properties within those Character Retention Areas and Heritage Areas; - 3.
-Appendix 1 of this Policy applies to applications for development in the St Albans Avenue Character Retention Area identified in Table 1 in Appendix 1; - 4.
+- 1. The process used to identify and formally recognise Character Areas and Heritage Areas; - 2.
+The identification and listing of development standards which will be used in assessing all development applications for properties within those Character Areas and Heritage Areas; - 3.
+Appendix 1 of this Policy applies to applications for development in the St Albans Avenue Character Areas identified in Table 1 in Appendix 1; - 4.
 Appendix 2 of this Policy applies to applications for development in the Harley Street Heritage Area identified on Figure 1 in Appendix 2;

-- 5. Appendix 3 of this Policy applies to applications for development in the Carr Street Character Retention Area identified on Figure 1 in Appendix 3; - 6.
+- 5. Appendix 3 of this Policy applies to applications for development in the Carr Street Character Area identified on Figure 1 in Appendix 3; - 6.
 Appendix 4 of this Policy applies to applications for development in the Janet Street Character Retention Area identified on Figure 1 in Appendix 4; and - 7.
-Appendix 5 of this Policy applies to applications for development in The Boulevarde, Kalgoorlie Street and Matlock Street Character Retention Area identified in Table 1 in Appendix 5.
+Appendix 5 of this Policy applies to applications for development in The Boulevarde and Matlock Street Character Area identified in Table 1 in Appendix 5. - 8.
+Appendix 6 of this Policy applies to applications for development in the Florence Street Character Area. - 9.
+Appendix 7 of this Policy applies to applications for development in the Prospect Place Character Area. - 10.
+Appendix 8 of this Policy applies to applications for development in the Hammond Street Character Area. - 11.
+Appendix 9 of this Policy applies to applications for development in the Strathcona Street Character Area. - 12.
+Appendix 10 of this Policy applies to applications for development in the Wilberforce Street Character Area.